Tiendil/tiendil-org-content/content/posts/2024-024-top-llm-frameworks-may-not-be-as-reliable-as-you-may-think/en.md

 llm_2 = Gemini(model="models/gemini-1.5-flash", api_key="another key, wrong by purpose")

 # Let's run llm_1 again
-# We'll see an error instead of correct answer, because the key was redifined
+# We'll see an error instead of a correct answer because the key was redefined
 resp = llm_1.complete("Write a poem about a magic backpack")

 # google.api_core.exceptions.InvalidArgument: 400 API key not valid.
 Please pass a valid API key. [reason: "API_KEY_INVALID"